BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

 Network
 -------

-The following network definition of a CNN is a slightly modified copy of the Keras `cifar10_cnn.py <https://github.com/fchollet/keras/blob/master/examples/cifar10_cnn.py>`_ example with the notable exception of the last line, where the model is wrapped in a ``KerasNetwork``.
-Note this Keras version 2.x.
+The following network definition for the CNN is a slightly modified copy of the Keras `cifar10_cnn.py <https://github.com/fchollet/keras/blob/master/examples/cifar10_cnn.py>`_ example (Keras version 2.x) with the notable exception of the last line, where the model is wrapped in a ``KerasNetwork``.

 .. code:: Python